-On January 24, 2011, we signed a Letter of Intent to acquire Eagle (www.eagletechnologiesusa.com) of Brea, California.
-On April 1, 2011, we signed an Extension to the Letter of Intent.
-The acquisition is expected to close by August 31, 2011.
+On June 27, 2011, we announced that we signed a new Letter of Intent to Eagle Technologies USA ("Eagle") (www.eagletechnologiesusa.com) of Brea, California.

+On September 15, 2011, the Company announced that it had signed an amendment to the Letter of Intent, extending the closing date to December 31, 2011.

-Eagle, founded by card industry leaders Greg and Ryan Hawkins and Jeff Fulmer in 2008, has rapidly emerged as the premier provider of blank PVC and polyester composite cards to the identification market.
-Eagle will provide an immediate additional \$1 million in annual revenue to Visualant and is projected to grow to \$3 to \$4 million in revenues over the next two years as Eagle increases the range and technical sophistication of its product line.
+Eagle, founded by card industry leaders Greg and Ryan Hawkins and Jeff Fulmer in 2008, has rapidly emerged as a premier provider of blank PVC and polyester composite cards to the identification market.
+If this acquisition is completed as anticipated, it is hoped that Eagle will provide an immediate additional \$1 million in annual revenue to Visualant and is projected to grow to \$3 to \$4 million in revenues over the next two years as Eagle increases the range and technical sophistication of its product line.

-With this acquisition, we will continue with its strategic initiative to consolidate relevant security and authentication assets.
+If this acquisition is completed, we will continue with its strategic initiative to consolidate relevant security and authentication assets.
 At the same time, we will provide Eagle and its management the human and capital resources necessary to rapidly accelerate its growth.
 Upon the closing of this acquisition, the Eagle team will continue to manage Eagle with full profit and loss responsibility.